|

 elemental conditions, materials and spaces into distilled

 microcosmic concepts is at the source of recent work.
-I see an
+Works

 important place in art that exercises an act of discovery,